cert-orangecyberdefense/datalake/tutorial.md

 * `OCD_DTL_PASSWORD` password used to login on Datalake API/GUI.

 Finally, the credentials can be omitted and will then be asked in a prompt.

+The default value of the `env` parameter is prod.

 ## Usage: Code Sample